 - Contract types: Standard 5-year residential tenancy (up to 7 years if the landlord is a company), seasonal contracts, and room rentals all continue under the same rules.

-- Tenant rights on renewal: You still have the right to automatic annual extensions up to the minimum contract period, with rent increases capped at CPI.
+- Tenant rights on renewal: You still have the right to automatic annual extensions up to the minimum contract period, with rent increases tied to the agreed index.

-- Eviction process: The legal process for evictions doesn't change.
-Tenants still have substantial protections.
+- Eviction process: The legal process for evictions does not change.
+Tenants retain substantial protections under Spanish law.

 Which Areas of La Linea Are Most Affected?

-Centro will also feel it.
-Being able to walk from the main plaza to Gibraltar in 20 minutes, without a border queue, is a serious lifestyle upgrade.
-Centro rents were already the highest in La Linea, and that gap may widen.
+Centro / La Concepción is the neighbourhood to watch most closely.
+It sits right at the border crossing, and being able to walk from the main plaza into Gibraltar without queuing is a genuine lifestyle upgrade.
+Centro rents were already among the highest in La Linea, and that premium is likely to widen as demand increases.

-La Atunara and Palmones are further from the border and will be less immediately affected.
-They'll likely see smaller increases and remain the more affordable options for people who don't need to cross every day.
+La Atunara and the Periáñez quarter are further from the border crossing and will be less immediately affected.
+They will likely see slower increases and remain the most accessible options for people who do not need to cross every day.

 Advice for Tenants: Should You Lock In a Rental Before July?

-If you're currently looking for a flat to rent in La Linea and you're not in a rush, the honest advice is to move fast anyway.
-The rental market here typically moves slowly.
-That's changing.
+If you are currently looking for a flat to rent in La Linea and you are not in a rush, the honest advice is to move anyway.
+The rental market here has typically moved slowly.
+That is changing.

-A lease signed before July 2026 locks in today's pricing for the duration of your contract.
-Under Spanish tenancy law, annual increases on existing contracts are capped at the agreed index rate (currently tracking close to CPI).
-A new lease signed after July, when the market has repriced, could easily be €100 to €150 per month higher on the same flat.
+A lease signed before 15 July 2026 locks in today's pricing for the duration of your contract.
+Under the LAU, annual increases on existing contracts are capped at the agreed index rate.
+A new lease signed after July, once the market has repriced, could be €100 to €150 per month higher on the same flat.

-For a 2-year stay, that's a potential saving of €2,400 to €3,600.
-Signing in May or June instead of August is worth considering seriously.
+For a two-year stay, that is a potential saving of €2,400 to €3,600.
+Signing in May or June instead of September is worth considering seriously.

 Practical Information: Current Rental Prices in La Linea